Who are the coaches behind ACE and what makes them so great?

 Could you illustrate this with a few success stories?

 Applications for our next incubation program (May ’22) are open now!
 Are you an early-stage founder with an academic background?
 The incubation program will help you get your tech or science based startup market-ready over the course of 10 weeks.
-Learn more about the program here.Back to overview
+Learn more about the program here or join our next online info session here.Back to overview